Anzhc/Anzhc-s-Dataset-Processing-Tools/README.md

 Keep in mind that Mode(2) is always on, and will be working alongside tag remove in modes 0 and 1.

+Just use relevant .bat file to launch one or other mode.

 ## Half-assed color-theme tagger
 *Future